nickceward/Shelly-advanced-motion-lighting/README.md

 },

 Adaptive Brightness (HYBRID_ADAPTIVE)

-This is where you define the core "smart" behavior.
+This is where you define the core "smart" behavior..

 Javascript

 NIGHT_ADAPTIVE_DISABLED: false, // If true, uses a single brightness at night.
 AM_PERIOD: {